nickpiesco/nick-piesco/_posts/2016-01-12-new-year-new-look.md

 So using a representative page ([‘Know Your Clouds’](/know-your-clouds)) as a benchmark, the numbers don’t show *quite* as much of an improvement as I would have liked – in fact, it got heavier!

 **Before:** 18 requests, 155.9K<br>
-**After:** 16 requests/224.7K (149.2K fonts)
+**After:** 16 requests, 224.7K

-Subtract my new fonts from that, and the new version weighs in at a saner 75.5K.
-Either of those numbers are pretty small, though; and I think the better visual results from the custom fonts are worth the extra little bit of page weight.
+Turns out that fonts are responsible for 149.2K of that 224.7K.
+Since the fonts only load the first time the user hits the site (assuming they weren’t cached already), the font-free weight of 75.5K is probably closer to the average case.
+Both those numbers are pretty small, though; and I think the better visual results from the custom fonts are worth the initial extra little bit of page weight.

 Things I Could Have Done Better and/or Still Need to Do
 -------------------------------------------------------